awsdocs/aws-iot-docs/developerguide/jit-provisioning.md

 + Attach the policy to the certificate\.
 + Attach the certificate to the thing\.
 + Update the certificate status to ACTIVE\.

+Note that the device provisioning fails if the certificate doesn't have all of the properties mentioned in the `Parameters` section of the `templateBody`\.
+For example, if `AWS::IoT::Certificate::Country` is included in the template, but the certificate doesn't have a `Country` property, the device provisioning fails\.

 You can also use CloudTrail to troubleshoot issues with your JITP template\.
 For information about the metrics that are logged in Amazon CloudWatch, see [Device provisioning metrics](metrics_dimensions.md#provisioning-metrics)\.